2023 Most Popular Communication Sciences Bachelor's Degree Schools in Michigan

 Check out the communication sciences bachelor's degree programs at these schools if you want to attend one of the most popular in Michigan.

 Our analysis found Central Michigan University to be the most popular school for communication sciences students who want to pursue a bachelor’s degree in Michigan.
-Located in the town of Mount Pleasant, Central Michigan is a public school with a fairly large student population.
+Located in the town of Mount Pleasant, Central Michigan is a public college with a large student population.

 Women make up 96% of the communication sciences majors at the school.